Skip to content

 }

 A test in capability.rs uses an exhaustive match to ensure Capability::all() stays in sync with the enum.
-Adding a new variant without updating the match causes a compile error.
+Adding a new variant without updating the match fails to compile.

 Was this page helpful?